 (e.g. special consideration, audition alone, schools recommendation scheme with no minimum ATAR requirement)

 N/A N/A International students <5 N/A All students 17 100.0%

 CRICOS 056945K Intake February and July.
 Students commencing in July may have a slightly limited selection of courses.

 English Language Requirements

 Australian Year 12 SACE Stage 2: Mathematical Methods (if studied from 2017 onwards.
 If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies) and Specialist Mathematics.
 IB: Mathematics (HL grade 3).
+MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
 International Qualifications Mathematics

 Fees and Scholarships

 Choose your applicant type to view the relevant fees and scholarships information for this program.